mennareda568/hospitallaravel/README.md

   *Import db with name hospital in DB FILE in project

-4_php artisan migrate

-5_php artisan serve to run the project
+4_php artisan serve to run the project

 ==============================